microsoft/finops-toolkit/docs-mslearn/framework/manage/invoicing-chargeback.md

 ## Before you begin

 Chargeback, cost allocation, and showback are all important components of your FinOps practice.
 While you can implement them in any order, we generally recommend most organizations start with [showback](../understand/reporting.md) to ensure each team has visibility of the charges they're responsible for – at least at a cloud scope level.
 Then implement [cost allocation](../understand/allocation.md) to align cloud costs to the organizational reporting hierarchies, and lastly implement chargeback based on that cost allocation strategy.
-Consider reviewing the [Data analysis and showback](../understand/reporting.md) and [Cost allocation](../understand/allocation.md) capabilities if you haven't implemented them yet.
-You may also find [Managing shared costs](../understand/shared-cost.md) and [Managing commitment-based discounts](../optimize/commitment-discounts.md) capabilities to be helpful in implementing a complete chargeback solution.
+Consider reviewing the [Data analysis and showback](../understand/reporting.md) and [Cost allocation](../understand/allocation.md) capabilities if you didn't implement them yet.
+You might also find [Managing shared costs](../understand/shared-cost.md) and [Managing commitment-based discounts](../optimize/commitment-discounts.md) capabilities to be helpful in implementing a complete chargeback solution.

 <br>